Autofuel and aircraft

 * The AKI is the average Anti Knock Index number and can be calculated by summerize the RON and MON number, and devide this by 2: (RON+MON) / 2 = AKI

 There is a lot to do about fuel blended with ethanol (or: alcohol).
 Ethanol is added to automotive fuels for environmental and economical reasons.
 But ethanol has some adverse effects you don't want.
-Therefore, EASA allows up to 1% ethanol max in the fuel, and the original FAA STC allows no ethanol at all.
+Therefore, EASA allows no ethanol in the fuel, as well as in the original FAA STC .
 Why is ethanol so dangerous for your aircraft?
 First, ethanol absorbs water from the air.
 You don't want water in your fuel tank for several reasons.
 When ethanol containing fuel comes into contact with water, e.g. as might be condensed in a wing tank overnight or while descending from altitude/cold, the ethanol can separate out into the water.
 This also results in a higher risk for carb ice.
 Ethanol can also affects some rubber components like hoses and gaskets.
 Fuel bladder for example are very sensitive for it.
 Ethanol also increases the RVP of the fuel, with higher risk for vapor lock.
 EASA studies indicate that running ethanol through an engine just one time, can (depending on the alloys used in the engine) start corrosion that can never be stopped, even if ethanol is never again run through the engine.

 Running your engine on autofuel will result in a cleaner engine because of the absence of lead.
 The engine will have somewhat better performance and will also 'pick up' a little better the throttle.
 The quality of the autofuel is very important and it's the responsibility of the user to verify if conditions and limitations are complied with to enhance safe use of autofuel.